TehShrike/koa-bestest-router/readme.md

 # koa-bestest-router

 The name's a bit of a joke, I was just amused by the existence of koa-router and koa-better-router.
-This probably isn't the bestest Koa router.

 When trying to track down an issue in another router, I was shocked by how much state mutation and code they were using.
 So I wrote this.